Trump on Clinton's guards: 'Take their guns away, see what happens to her'

 "I think her bodyguards should drop all weapons.
 Disarm immediately," Trump said.
 "Take their guns away, let's see what happens to her."

-Trump's comment on Friday, which came as he criticized Clinton over gun rights, is not the first time he has called for Clinton's Secret Service detail to "disarm."
+Trump's comment, which came as he criticized Clinton over gun rights, is not the first time he has called for Clinton's Secret Service detail to "disarm."
 But it is the first time he has wondered aloud what would happen to her should she suddenly deprived of armed protection.

+Clinton campaign manager Robby Mook said Trump's remarks "should be out of bounds for a presidential candidate."

+"Whether this is done to provoke protesters at a rally or casually or even as a joke, it is an unacceptable quality in anyone seeking the job of commander in chief," Mook said in a statement, adding, "He is unfit to be President and it is time Republican leaders stand up to denounce this disturbing behavior in their nominee."

 Trump made a similar comment after he accepted the National Rifle Association's endorsement last spring.